mfernl/MPMT_RUL_TFM/README.md

 | FD004 | 23.39 | 32.05 | **22.41** | 5,768.9 | 55,997 | **4,043** |

 **Findings:**
 - XGBoost achieved the best overall RMSE/Score on 3 of 4 subsets, outperforming both deep learning architectures by up to 10 RMSE points on the multi-condition subsets (FD002, FD004).
-Its explicit per-sensor window statistics generalize better than raw sequences on a dataset this size (100–249 engines per subset).
+Its gradient boosting architecture grants this model better performance with fewer data compared to deep learning models.
-- TFT led on FD001 (the single, simplest subset), where multi-head attention captures long-range temporal dependencies without interference from operating-regime variability.
+- TFT stood out on FD001 (the single, simplest subset), where multi-head attention captures long-range temporal dependencies without interference from operating-regime variability.
-- TFT's quantile output produced the tightest uncertainty bands (24–35 cycles at [p10, p90]) vs. XGBoost's 60–85 cycles — at a steep training-time cost (up to ~1,023 min on FD004 vs. XGBoost's 6.75 min).
+- TFT's quantile output produced the tightest uncertainty bands (24–35 cycles at [p10, p90]) vs. XGBoost's 60–85 cycles.
-- Despite the stricter, leakage-free protocol — not directly comparable to most published CMAPSS baselines — results remain competitive with the published state of the art.
+- Despite the stricter, leakage-free protocol (not directly comparable to most published CMAPSS baselines) results remain competitive with the published state of the art.

 ## Repository Structure